Ivan Geshev: Hacking of the National Revenue Agency

 In July 2019, the personal data of millions of Bulgarians was distributed to the media – it appeared the database of the country's National Revenue Agency was hacked.
 "So, at least for a year, the Bulgarian society, politicians, those who are in charge of the country, they knew quite well about the serious cybersecurity problems in the government infrastructures and they didn't do anything about it", a victim was quoted saying.

-The prosecution initially detained a 20-year old information security worker.
-However, Ivan Geshev announced that the main lead on which they work is “cyber racketeering” and “a conspiracy against the state”.
-Geshev also said the prosecution found “horrifying things” on the security worker's computer: he was searching information about Delyan Peevski, Boyko Borisov and Sotir Tsatsarov.
+The prosecution initially detained a 20-year-old information security worker.
+However, Ivan Geshev announced that the main lead on which they work is "cyber racketeering" and "a conspiracy against the state".
+Geshev also said the prosecution found "horrifying things" on the security worker's computer: he was searching for information about Delyan Peevski, Boyko Borisov and Sotir Tsatsarov.

 Subsequently, the prosecution modified the charges – the head of the company in which the information security expert worked, the commercial director and the expert himself were accused of terrorism.
-Prosecutor Evgeniya Stankova told the media that the three carried out “activity against the political system”.
+Prosecutor Evgeniya Stankova told the media that the three carried out "activity against the political system".
 She said the three conspired to hack the sprinkler system of the gardens of the Bulgarian Parliament, to spray the cars of guests, and to induce panic among the general population in order to destabilize the whole political system.
 Free Europe, however, inquired before the Bulgarian National Assembly and found there was no electronic irrigation system: the gardens were watered with water carriers.
 The water terrorism theory by the prosecution inspired jokes and memes which were covered on national television.

 Sarafovo case

 Life sentences without parole were imposed by the Specialized Criminal Court on Meliad Farah and Hassan al-Haj, accused by the Specialized Prosecutor's Office as perpetrators of the attack on Sarafovo Airport in 2012.The court also upheld the civil claims for non-pecuniary damages caused to the dead five Israeli citizens and one Bulgarian citizen, as well as for the many victims during the attack amounting to a total of over BGN 100 million.
-Meliad Farah and Hassan al-Haj were sentenced also to the maximum conviction of 10 years in prison each for using false official documents - false driving licenses of the State of Michigan and a social security card in order to conceal their identity on Bulgarian territory.The court held that the collected written, oral and physical evidence clearly indicated that Meliad Farah and Hassan al-Haj were the perpetrators of the organized terrorist attack against Israeli tourists on Bulgarian territory.
-The two defendants owning Australian and Canadian passports, were found to be of Lebanese descent and had links to the radical wing of the Shiite group “Hezbollah”.
+Meliad Farah and Hassan al-Haj were sentenced also to the maximum conviction of 10 years in prison each for using false official documents - false driving licenses of the State of Michigan and a social security card in order to conceal their identity on Bulgarian territory.
+The court held that the collected written, oral and physical evidence clearly indicated that Meliad Farah and Hassan al-Haj were the perpetrators of the organized terrorist attack against Israeli tourists on Bulgarian territory.
+The two defendants owning Australian and Canadian passports, were found to be of Lebanese descent and had links to the radical wing of the Shiite group "Hezbollah".
 The decision of the Specialized Criminal Court is not final and can be appealed to the Specialized Criminal Court of Appeal.